 There are many interesting dog breeds in the world today, and they come in a wide variety of different sizes.
 The smallest breeds are considered toy dogs, most of which are recognized by the American Kennel Club (AKC).
 Some toy breeds come from ancient bloodlines and were originally developed to be small.
 Other toy breeds are recreations of larger breeds, especially working and hunting breeds.

 Toy dogs are smart and sociable and can adapt to a variety of different living situations, which makes them popular among those who live in apartments.
-Also, toy breeds are cuddly and can fit right in a child or adult’s lap, which makes them great warming companions on cold winter days.
-The AKC lists 22 dogs in their toy group class.
+Also, toy breeds are cuddly and can fit right in a child or adult’s lap, making them great warming companions on cold winter days.
+The AKC lists 22 dogs in its toy group class.
 Let’s take a quick look at each one.

 These are small dogs with big personalities.
 They never seem to lose confidence, yet they have no problem being loving and affectionate when spending time with their human family members.
 The Affenpinscher has thick, coarse fur and while smart, does not take too well to training.

 2. Biewer Terrier

 This is an extremely friendly dog breed that makes friends with everyone they meet.
 The Biewer Terrier is talkative and makes for a great watchdog because they will alert family members any time someone arrives at the property.
 They have long, dense fur that is generally easy to care for throughout the year, though it will need regular trimming.

 The Brussels Griffon is bright, alert, and adorable.
 This little dog typically weighs no more than 12 pounds when fully grown, and they love to travel with their human companions.
 They may have either smooth or coarse fur, depending on their lineage.
 With large, alert eyes and perky ears, these dogs always seem to look happy and ready for adventure.